W. Kamau Bell: Television

 The show United Shades of America was renewed for season 3 in 2018.
-The first episode of the show was aired on the 29th of April 2018.
+The first episode of the show was aired on April 29, 2018.
 The season consisted of 8 episodes.
-The last episode, titled "Native Hawaii" aired on July 1, 2018.
+The last episode, "Native Hawaii", aired on July 1, 2018.
 Later in July 2018, Bell was nominated for Primetime Emmy Award for Outstanding Host for a Reality Program for hosting United Shades of America.
+The show ended after its seventh season on August 21, 2022.

 In 2022, Bell directed and produced the documentary miniseries We Need to Talk About Cosby.
 It explores the life and career of Bill Cosby to his sexual assault cases.
-It premiered on January 30, 2022, on Showtime.
+It premiered on January 30, 2022, on Showtime, and later won a Peabody Award.

+In 2025, Bell competed in the third season of Celebrity Jeopardy!, and ultimately won the tournament.
+He won $1,000,000 for his chosen charity, DonorsChoose, and an honorary Jeopardy! trophy.

 Podcast host

 From 2010 to 2014, Bell co-hosted the podcast The Field Negro Guide to Arts & Culture with Living Colour guitarist Vernon Reid.

-Since November 2014, Bell has co-hosted the Earwolf-produced podcast Denzel Washington Is The Greatest Actor Of All Time Period with comedian and writer Kevin Avery.
+Since November 2014, Bell has co-hosted the Earwolf-produced podcast Denzel Washington Is the Greatest Actor of All Time Period with comedian and writer Kevin Avery.
 In addition to reviewing the films of Denzel Washington one by one, the podcast has also featured interviews with prominent actors, filmmakers, musicians, and comedians including Spike Lee, Ava DuVernay, Jesse Williams, Issa Rae, and Ryan Coogler.

 Since January 2016, he has hosted Kamau Right Now, a live radio show and podcast produced by KALW.

 Since June 2016, he has also co-hosted the Panoply/First Look Media-produced podcast Politically Re-Active with comedian Hari Kondabolu.
 The podcast explores American politics and elections with a comedic approach, and includes interviews with activists, journalists, and scholars such as Ian Haney López, Robert Reich, and Pramila Jayapal.

 Author

 Bell has authored a number of essays and blog posts about race and racism in American politics and media.
-In May 2017, Bell published his first book, The Awkward Thoughts of W. Kamau Bell: Tales of a 6'4, African American, Heterosexual, Cisgender, Left-Leaning, Asthmatic, Black and Proud Blerd, Mama's Boy, Dad, and Stand-Up Comedian.
+In May 2017, he published his first book, The Awkward Thoughts of W. Kamau Bell: Tales of a 6'4, African American, Heterosexual, Cisgender, Left-Leaning, Asthmatic, Black and Proud Blerd, Mama's Boy, Dad, and Stand-Up Comedian.
 The book is a humorous autobiography interspersed with essays about politics and popular culture.